Aiming for a CIO or IT Director role?

 In these situations, the CIO (as well as the CTO) often partners with business leaders to identify potential improvements that can be achieved with technology changes.
 The relevance to the business need is key; the actual application, vendor solution, or platform used is only PART of the story.

 Consider this conversion of an ERP initiative description within a CIO resume:

-Implemented SAP ERP system (the second version at the company) in order to promote 100% traceability from raw materials.
+Implemented SAP ERP system in order to promote 100% traceability from raw materials.

-Facilitated new business by adding SAP ERP capabilities (including 100% raw material-to-finished part traceability) improving the company’s ability to obtain key industry credentials.
+Facilitated new business with SAP ERP capabilities (including 100% raw material-to-finished part tracking), improving the company’s ability to obtain key industry credentials.

-4 – Provide strong examples of cost-cutting moves.
+4 – Provide strong examples of cost-cutting moves in your CIO resume.

 As most CIOs can relate, their charter is to bring in cutting-edge solutions, but at the lowest possible cost.
 This is especially true for situations where the CIO reports directly to the CFO.